jlw-m/course_ee693e_2021_fall/week_06/01_yue.md

 ### Implementation

 The RF reflections are analyzed via a Frequency-Modulated Carrier Waves (FMCW) radio.
 FMCW transmits a sequence of sweeps.
 The transmitted signal changes linearly with time during each sweep.
-As shown below, the linear change of the transmitted signal is shown in red.
+As shown in the first figure under experimentation section, the linear change of the transmitted signal is shown in red.
 Once the signal is reflected off the human body, it is given as a time-shifted blue signal.
 In this case, it also compares the frequency difference between the transmitted signal and received signal.

-{{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_06/images/FMCW.png" title="" width="300" >}}

 To alleviate the problems from before, the authors considered small linear motions involved with the breathing and substract the mean across time for each frequency, then they recover the individual breathing motions of all the sources.
 The authors used a full night breathing reconstruction system called Deepbreath, that can accurately monitor multiple people even when they are in the same bed.
 Deepbreath runs on top of an FMCW radio with an antenna and captures the reflected signals of each person throughout an entire night observation.
 It does so by a three-step process: